saulpw/visidata/www/docs/graph.md

-`gs`  `gt`  `gu`    selects/toggles/unselects rows visible on the screen `Enter`            opens sheet of source rows contained within the cursor `gEnter`            opens sheet of source rows which are visible on screen `w`                 toggles the visibility of graph labels
+`gs`  `gt`  `gu`    selects/toggles/unselects rows visible on the screen `Enter`            opens sheet of source rows contained within the cursor `gEnter`            opens sheet of source rows which are visible on screen `v`                 toggles the visibility of graph labels

 ###### With the mouse